 To get started, students can use Columbia’s Scholarship Finder to see which scholarship(s) they may qualify for in the upcoming year.

 Handshake is Columbia’s online career management system.
-New students are registered with an account once they have been issued an OASIS I.D., a Loop email address, and have registered for classes.
-To access Handshake, students need to activate their account using their OASIS I.D. and password.
+New students are registered with an account once they have been issued a MyColumbia ID and a student email address, and have registered for classes.
+To access Handshake, students need to activate their account using their MyColumbia ID and password.
 Once they are signed in, students can set-up and personalize their profile, upload a resume, and access career resources.
 Students can also use Handshake to book appointments with Career Center staff, search for jobs (including on-campus) and internships, find career development resources, and register for Career Center events, workshops, and job fairs.
 Visit colum.edu/handshake to get started.